vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 'agrahārin'.
 Vide E. I. XXIV at p.
 127 for a note on 'agrahāra'.

 One who communicates at the order of the king the details about a landgrant to local officers (probably the same as dutaka).
 This word ocours in some of the earliest Ins. of Pallaya Sivaskandavarman (in E. I. VI p.
 84 at p.
 88 ).
 Vide algo E I. VIII at p.
 146 (plates of the great Pallava queen Cārudevi), JBBRAS vol. X p.
-365 of fake 532 (where the ājāapti is Durgapati), E. I. XII p.
+365 of fake 532 (where the ājāapti is Durgāpati), E. I. XII p.
 3, E. I. XV p.
 70 (plate of Sundara Cola).
 In the grant of the eastern Calukya king Amma II we have 'ajñaptih katakādhigo bhattadevasca lekhakaḥ' (E. I. VII at p.
 188 ).
 Vide p.
 184

 of the same for a discussion of the meaning.
 35-a synonym of 3 .
 Vide Parle plate of Indravarman in